sophiazhuk/portfolio-swiss/content/blog/building-this-blog.md

+---
+slug: building-this-blog
+title: Building a Blog
+date: 2025-11-14
+tags: [project, ideas]
+excerpt: How I built a custom blog system with markdown support.
+readTime: 6 min
+---

-# Building a Blog System for My Portfolio
+# Building a Blog

 The reason why I got into web dev in highschool was because I wanted to make a blog for myself.
 I wanted to make one to talk about music, projects, photography, and all my interests at the time.